 - Change the shower cartridge: The rattling sound from your shower may be caused by a worn-out, faulty, or loosened cartridge.
 You can remedy that by replacing or adjusting the shower cartridge.
 You can easily do it yourself.
 Turn off the water source to your bathroom and disassemble the faucet.
 Remove the nut holding your cartridge and pull it out.
 Install the new cartridge and assemble your facet again.

 - Secure loose water pipes: If any of the pipes channeling water to your faucet get loose, it may cause strange sounds too.
-To fix that, check the braces securing the pipes for any loose ones.
+Check the braces securing the pipes for any loose ones to fix that.
 When you find one, screw them back into place if possible.
 And if the braces cannot be repaired, you can replace them.

 Since the sound may be caused by worn-out washers in the water valve, the solution will be to replace it.
 You can do that using the following steps;